 Head Cold

 A head cold can cause you to experience a runny nose, congestion, cough, and headaches.
 You might find a head cold little more than a nuisance until the pain starts to ruin your day.
 A head cold may result in a headache that occurs behind your eyes and eyebrows.
-This could be due to the buildup of sinus pressure related to the nasal symptoms that come with your cold.
+The nasal congestion and pressure buildup in your sinus cavities can create pain behind your eyes and around your eyebrows.
+The swelling and inflammation can lead to a throbbing headache that intensifies as your cold symptoms worsen.

 Sinusitis